 Data Access

-Control what end-user data each agent can read and write.
+Control what end-user data each agent can read, write, and delete.

 Permission Levels